Ancestral lineages in mutation-selection equilibria with moving optimum: Acknowledgements

 \section{Acknowledgements}

-Authors are very grateful for the many helpful comments of Jérôme Coville.
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 639638) and from the French Agence Nationale de la Recherche (ANR-18-CE45-0019 "RESISTE").
+The authors acknowledge Vincent Calvez for introducing them to the problem, helping to formulate it and for his support during this work.
+We also warmly thank Jérôme Coville and Lionel Roques for their helpful comments.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 639638) and from the French Agence Nationale de la Recherche (ANR-18-CE45-0019 "RESISTE" and ANR-16-CE02-0009 "GLOBNETS").
+R. F. was supported in part by the Chaire Modélisation Mathématiques et Biodiversité (École Polytechnique, Muséum national d'Histoire naturelle, Fondation de l'École Polytechnique, VEOLIA Environnement).